intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 ISE is incapacitated or otherwise unable to appoint a delegate, this responsibility shall fall to the IAB as the appointing body for the IRTF chair and ISE respectively.

-The RSAB is considered quorate even if lacks one or more of its voting members.

 To ensure the smooth operation of the RFC Series, the RSAB shall include the IETF Executive Director as a non-voting member since